openhab/website/blog/2023-12-22-openhab-4-1-release.md

 TODO the number of pull requests compared to our [winter release](/blog/2023-07-23-openhab-4-0-release.html).

 It is worth to mention, that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
-Thank you to all our contributors for driving openHAB forward!
+Big thanks to all our contributors for driving openHAB forward!

 Finally, it is time to shout out to our top code contributors per repository (having done the most commits) for this new release: